 Create a context template:

 Save this context and reference it consistently.
-AI becomes exponentially more useful when it understands your specific situation.
+AI becomes significantly more useful when it understands your specific situation.

 5. Focus on High-Impact Use Cases